h4child/linux-insides-pt/Booting/linux-bootstrap-1.md

     cld
 ```

-As I wrote earlier, `grub2` loads kernel setup code at address `0x10000` by default and `cs` at `0x1020` because execution doesn't start from the start of the file, but from the jump here:
+Como eu escrevi mais cedo, `grub2` carrega o código do kernel no endereço `0x10000` por padrão e `cs` no `0x1020` porquê a execução não começa do start do arquivo, mas do jump aqui:

+##traduzido até aqui

 ```assembly
 _start: